pasciaks/sabio/scrum.md

         [x] wired up view more and edit event to call parent functions which update state (selectedEvent) and (currentEvent) and open modal

-        [ ] incorporated code talk items in current code base
+        [x] incorporated code talk items in current code base (d-flex justify-content-????)
+                (on click instead of NavLink)

-        [x] paginate
+        [x] paginate working

 ### ----- WILL ACCOMPLISH -----

-        [ ] get in q
+        [ ] get in Q

-        [ ] install wiki
+        [ ] install wiki for SQL and ssms

         [ ] edit in modal

         [ ] url for selected event /events/31523

-        [ ] default latest event if no event url
+        [ ] default selected event to latest event if no event url /events/12343

         [ ] Date/Time picker for Event search between dates

-        [ ] add search by date to events cards and paginate
+        [ ] add search by date to events cards and ensure paging works with it

-        [ ] url for selected event   /events/31523

-        [ ] default latest event if no event url

         [ ] Address to gps, and store in api data